-TEAM Coalition celebrated both the NCAA® Women’s and Men’s Final Four® with the ninth year of the organization’s drunk driving prevention initiative, TEAMUp2Win!®.
-TEAM Coalition is an alliance of professionals in college sports, entertainment facilities, concessions, stadium services, the beverage industry, broadcasting, governmental traffic safety and others working together to promote responsible drinking and positive fan behavior at sports and entertainment facilities.
-This national program capitalized on the excitement of the 2017 NCAA Men’s and Women’s Final Four® and encouraged fans to celebrate responsibly.
+TEAM Coalition celebrated both the NCAA® Men’s and Women’s Final Four® with the 10th year of the organization’s drunk driving prevention initiative, TEAMUp2Win!®.
+NCAA, the National Highway Traffic Safety Administration (NHTSA) and TEAM Coalition partnered to capitalized on the excitement of the 2018 NCAA Men’s and Women’s Final Four and encouraged fans to celebrate responsibly.
 To participate in TEAMUp2Win!, individuals made the pledge to:

 - Never drive drunk